 The Lewis Chessmen are among the world’s most recognizable works of medieval art, right up there with the Unicorn Tapestries and the Book of Kells.
 Not only are reproductions of the chessmen best-selling chess sets, but they also appeared as the chess set that Harry and Ron use in the first Harry Potter movie.

-Recently, a long-lost Lewis Chessman was rediscovered by the heirs of a Scottish antiques dealer.
-He had purchased it for about £5, but it will soon sell at Sotheby’s auction house for as much as £1 million.
+A long-lost Lewis Chessmen was rediscovered by the heirs of a Scottish antique dealer few years ago.
+He had purchased it for about £5, but soon after they got sold at Sotheby’s auction house for as much as £1 million.

 What’s the story behind the Lewis Chessmen?
 Where did they come from, and how were they found?

-The Lewis Chessmen are a set of medieval walrus ivory chess pieces that date from the late 12th-early 13th centuries CE.
+The Lewis Chessmen are a set of medieval walrus ivory chess pieces that date from the late 12th to early 13th centuries CE.
 They get their name from the Isle of Lewis, in Scotland’s Outer Hebrides, where they were unearthed in the 19th century.
 However, they’re actually of Scandinavian origin, probably Norwegian or maybe Icelandic.

-Not counting this recent find, there are ninety-three pieces in the hoard – kings, queens, bishops, knights, warders (rooks), non-figurative pawns, and several non-chess playing pieces.
+Not counting this recent find, there are 93 pieces in the hoard – kings, queens, bishops, knights, warders (rooks), non-figurative pawns, and several non-chess-playing pieces.
 Altogether, the hoard is just a few pieces short of making four complete chess sets.
 The British Museum in London owns eighty-two pieces, and the National Museum of Scotland owns eleven.
 So, the opportunity for a private individual or another institution to acquire one of these chessmen is pretty rare.

 While their physical features are so expressive, much else about the Lewis Chessmen is surrounded by mystery.
 They were discovered by a local on the Isle of Lewis in 1831, but nobody knows how they came to be buried there.
 The most widespread theory is that they were owned by a merchant who buried them after a shipwreck to avoid paying taxes and never came back to reclaim them.
 Naturally, there are also many more elaborate theories.